Userphenixe/Personal_Projects/Python_Projects_For_Data_Engineering/Readme.md

 - **Pandas**: A powerful library used for data manipulation and analysis in Python.
 - **BeautifulSoup**: Used for parsing HTML and XML documents to extract useful data.
 - **Requests**: A library to send HTTP requests and retrieve data from web servers.
-- **Databases**: Interfacing with relational databases (e.g., MySQL, PostgreSQL) to store and manage data.
+- **Databases**: Interfacing with relational databases (e.g., MySQL, PostgreSQL, Oracle) to store and manage data.

 ## Features